Goatse

 The site was first launched in 1999 under the domain name Goatse.cx.
 According to the Wikipedia entry, the earliest known instance of the shock image was uploaded circa 1997 as “gap3.jpg” in a set of 40 additional images compressed into a single zip file named “Gap.zip.”
 According to Gawker’s investigative report published in April 2012, the photo set initially spread across gay porn communities on Usenet and was later picked up by The Stiles Project.

-The official website was comprised of four sections: the main index page titled “Receiver” (filename: hello.jpg) which contained the most famous image that we now know as the Goatse; the counterpart image “Giver” which revealed another photo of a man reclining on a boat with a penis reaching up to his chest; A feedback page with e-mail contact information; and the “Contrib” page, which hosted a collection of tributes and parodies of the original image submitted by the site visitors.
+The website was originally comprised of four sections: the main index page titled "Receiver" (filename: hello.jpg) which contained the most famous image that we now know as the Goatse; the counterpart image "Giver" which revealed another photo of a man reclining on a boat with a penis reaching up to his chest; A feedback page with e-mail contact information; and the "Contrib" page, which hosted a collection of tributes and parodies of the original image submitted by the site visitors.

 Spread

-On November 24th, 2000, the Goatse “Giver” and “Receiver” images were posted to the official Oprah Winfrey Message Boards in the Soul Stories board.
-Trystan T. Cotten and Kimberly Springer, the authors of Stories of Oprah: the Oprah-fication of American culture, later revealed that this “seemingly considerable male intrusion drove many of the women elsewhere, and the board was retired shortly afterwards.”
+Throughout the early 2000s, similar shock vandalisms and bait-and-switch pranks involving the image continued to flourish in chatrooms and message boards.
+On November 24th, 2000, the Goatse "Giver" and "Receiver" images were posted to the official Oprah Winfrey Message Boards in the Soul Stories board.
+Trystan T. Cotten and Kimberly Springer, the authors of Stories of Oprah: the Oprah-fication of American culture, later revealed that this "seemingly considerable male intrusion drove many of the women elsewhere, and the board was retired shortly afterwards."

 Example: I thought it was link for Amazon, but after I clicked the link at work I realized I have been goatse’d.

-The tech news forum Slashdot was also forced to alter its thread display method after its users started a recreational game out of soliciting clueless readers into visiting Goatse.cx.
-In May 2007, an article on the shock site was posted onto Encylopedia Dramatica, which attributed the photograph to a “Kirk Johnson”:
+The tech news forum Slashdot was also forced to alter its thread display method after its users started a recreational game out of misleading clueless readers into visiting Goatse.cx.

 One very persistent internets user spent months and months trawling all the gay erotica and anal stretching newsgroups and eventually located the star of this picture, by matching the pattern of moles on his ass.
 It is with many lulz that ED advises the world that the Goatse guy’s real name is Kirk Johnson, and he posts pictures and videos of himself regularly on the newsgroup alt.binaries.erotica.male.anal.

-Hot-linking Deterrent
+Hotlinking Deterrent

 In June 2005, Los Angeles Times launched its Wikitorial website as a forum where readers could respond directly to the paper’s editorial section.
 The project involved consultations from the Wikipedia founder Jimmy Wales in the making and it was highly praised by the staff columnists.
 Despite the anticipation, the wiki was closed two days later on June 19th, 2005, due to some readers posting “explicit images known as Goatses,” according to the Guardian.

-The Goatse.cx image has been also used by website administrators to discourage other websites and blogs from hot-linking to image files hoste on their servers.
-In a typical set up, the adminstrator would replace the hot-linked image with the Goatse image, which was then made visible to all readers visiting the offending party’s web page.
-One of the more notable incidents occurred in 2007, when Wired hot-linked to another site in article about the “sexiest geeks of 2007” that resulted in the swapping of the image with the Goatse image.
+The image has been also used by website administrators to discourage other websites and blogs from hot-linking to image files hosted on their servers.
+In a typical set up, the adminstrator would replace the hot-linked image with the Goatse image, which was then made visible to all readers visiting the offending party's web page.
+One of the more notable incidents occurred in 2007, when Wired hot-linked to another site in article about the "sexiest geeks of 2007" that resulted in the swapping of the image with the Goatse image.

 Parodies